 The Museum of Central Australia is based in the heart of Alice Springs.
 It tells the story of the region's unique natural history, following the evolution of the landscape and the fascinating creatures that inhabited it.

 From the big bang to the present day, meteorite fragments, fossils and interpretive displays detail the geological history of Central Australia.

 It also features a replica of an internationally-significant, ancient fossil site, located on remote Alcoota Station, that displays some of the surprising megafauna fossils found there, including a giant freshwater crocodile and the largest bird that ever lived.

-The Museum of Central Australia also houses the Strehlow Research Centre, an important collection of film, sound, archival records and museum objects relating to Indigenous ceremonial life.
-The Strehlow Collection was accumulated by the Lutheran Pastor Carl Strehlow and his son Professor TGH Strehlow over two generations of anthropological research with the Aboriginal people of central Australia.
-The collection is on display in exhibitions and permanent installations.
+The Museum of Central Australia also houses the Strehlow Research Centre, one of Australia's most important collections of film, sound, archival records and museum objects relating to Indigenous ceremonial life.